softmohamedali/softmohamedali/README.md

 - 🌱 I’m currently learning android development 🤣
 - 🥅 i,m Looking for job now
 - ⚡ i,have intersting in BlockChain technology
+- ⚡ i syrian nationality
+- ⚡ hard worker
+- ⚡ Good experience in sales i work currently in perfume shop for 8 hour and spend my night days in learn android development
+- and I am looking for a full time job at android developer

 ### Connect with me: